samuelsleight/bintest/README.md

 # See Also

-The testcall crate uses this to build tests and assertions on top of the commands created by bintest.
+The 'testcall' crate uses this to build tests and assertions on top of the commands created by bintest.
+The 'testpath' crate lets you run test in specially created temporary directories to provide an filesystem environment for tests.